7 Creative Walking Tour App Ideas to Boost Visitor Engagement in Small Towns

 Activate exploration during festivals, parades, or community events.
 Visitors follow a themed route that connects them with local vendors, stages, and attractions.
 Add urgency with limited-time content or rewards for completing the full route.
 These trails are great for encouraging movement and engagement during high-traffic periods.

-Relevant use cases: Tourism events, winter markets, downtown festivals.
+Relevant Use Cases:Â Tourism events, winter markets, downtown festivals.

 Make Your Tour Stand Out with Driftscape

-Add audio, images, AR, trivia, and check-ins
+Add audio, images, augmented reality (AR), trivia, and check-ins to every stop.

-Support offline access and real-time updates
+Support offline access and real-time updates for an always-fresh experience.

-Customize branding and reward structures
+Customize branding and set up reward structures for digital passports.

-Track visitor engagement and tour performance
+Track visitor engagement and tour performance to measure your ROI.

 Explore our Self-Guided Tours feature.